Aiven-Open/klaw-docs/README.md

 ### Fine-grained scripts for linting and formatting

-We provide `npm run lint` as well as `npm run reformat` to check or mutate your changes.
+We provide `pnpm lint` as well as `pnpm reformat` to check or mutate your changes.
 We also offer more specific scripts you can use:

 Scripts with `lint` do not mutate your code in any way:

-- `npm run lint:code` - runs a Prettier and ESlint check.
+- `pnpm lint:code` - runs a Prettier and ESlint check.
 This includes basic checks for markdown, but not in depth.
-- `npm run lint:markdown` - runs markdown-lint with more detailed check on markdown files.
+- `pnpm lint:markdown` - runs markdown-lint with more detailed check on markdown files.

 To apply findings from `lint` and mutate your files:

-- `npm run reformat:code` - runs Prettier and ESlint in fix mode.
+- `pnpm reformat:code` - runs Prettier and ESlint in fix mode.
-- `npm run reformat:markdown` - runs markdownlint in fix mode.
+- `pnpm reformat:markdown` - runs markdownlint in fix mode.

 ℹ️ It's convenient to let Prettier and ESlint automatically format your code "on save" by your IDE or editor.
 For markdownlint